 files from a related repository.
 Each time the package is attached via

-library() or require(), .onAttach()
+library() or require(), .onAttach() will check for updates

 and also will build a spatial index of Census block points called